In a Nutshell:

 Check Latest Price

-Are you in the market for a power recliner you can use as a sleeper?
+Are you in the market for a power recliner that can also be used as a sleeper?
 Are you in good enough health that you don’t require lift functionality?
-If you answered yes to both of those questions, then you’re going to be intrigued by what you discover this review.
+If you answered yes to both of those questions, then you’ll be intrigued by what you discover in this review.

-Lifestyle isn’t one of the bigger, more established brands in the furniture industry.
-They’re general merchandisers, rather than specialists, so it’s important to understand that this isn’t a world-class chair constructed of premium materials.
+Lifestyle isn’t one of the furniture industry’s bigger, more established brands.
+They’re general merchandisers rather than specialists, so it’s important to understand that this isn’t a world-class chair constructed of premium materials.
 It’s built with lower-quality parts and not designed to last for the long term.

-Even so, if your needs aren’t long term, the Lifestyle power recliner is a surprisingly good little chair that will serve you well.
-The design team got the basics right, and have offered the chair at an attractive price.
+Even so, if your needs aren’t long-term, the Lifestyle power recliner is a surprisingly good little chair that will serve you well.
+The design team got the basics right and offered the chair at an attractive price.
 We were fairly impressed, and we think you will be too.

-In the sections that follow, we’ll tell you all about this chair, letting you know its core strength and the areas where it comes up a bit short.
-Let’s take a closer look at it, starting now:
+In the sections that follow, we’ll tell you all about this chair, including its core strength and the areas where it falls short.
+Let’s take a closer look at it, starting now.

-We’ll start with the obvious – this is a good-looking recliner that will blend in easily with most home décor schemes.
-It looks comfortable and inviting, and when you have a seat in it, you won’t be disappointed.
+We’ll start with the obvious—this good-looking recliner will blend in easily with most home décor schemes.
+It looks comfortable and inviting, and you won’t be disappointed when you sit in it.
 Granted, it utilizes conventional block foam for padding, so it’s not next-level comfortable, but given the price of the chair, you’ll be pleasantly surprised.

 • Chair Weight: 77 pounds